DoanNgocCuong/home/5. Software E/Project MVC.md

     - `Teacher` creates and manages `Exam`.
     - `Exam` contains multiple `Question` instances.
     - `Student` submits `Essay`.
+    - `Student` can search and register for exams using exam codes.
+    - `Student` views exam results and previous essays.
-    - `Teacher` grades `Essay` resulting in `ExamResult`.
+    - `Teacher` grades `Essay`, resulting in `ExamResult`.
     - `ExamResult` is associated with `Criteria` through `CriteriaDetail`.
+    - `ExamResult` is linked to `Exam`.

 ---

 ### **3.3.5 Enhanced UML Diagrams with Relationships**

-To visualize the relationships, here are combined UML diagrams illustrating the associations and inheritance.
+To visualize the relationships, here is a combined UML diagram illustrating both inheritance and associations.

 #### **Combined UML Diagram**